abderrahmane-laourf/game-X-O-on-python-Tic-Tac-Toe-/README.md

 - **Simple Interface**: Clean, minimalistic GUI with Tkinter.
 - **Reset Button**: Option to reset the game board after a win or a draw.
 - **Cross-Platform**: Runs on any system with Python and Tkinter installed.
+Enjoy playing Tic Tac Toe!
+Don't forget to ⭐️ this repository if you liked it!
 ---

 ## Installation 🛠️